okekejus/okekejus/README.md

 This is a record of some of the work I have done, both personal + professional.
 Many of them are ongoing and will recieve edits often, some are not.
 Either way, I hope you find them interesting.

-Most of my work is done in python, but I am proficient in SQL, R, and DAX as well 😀
+Most of my work is done in python, but I am proficient in T-SQL, R, and DAX as well 😀

 # Data Analysis + Storytelling 📊
 - [Personal Music Tracker](https://github.com/okekejus/personal_spotify_tracking)